57 Cancri

 57 Cancri is a double star in the zodiac constellation of Cancer, located around 460 light years away from the Sun.
 They are visible to the naked eye as a faint star with a combined apparent visual magnitude of +5.40.
 The brighter member, designated component A. is a yellow-hued giant star with a stellar classification of G7 III and an apparent magnitude of +6.09.
 Its companion, component B, is an orange-hued giant with a class of K0 III and an apparent magnitude of +6.37.
 As of 2017, the pair had an angular separation of 1.50 arcsecond along a position angle of 310°.
+This angular separation translates to a projected separation of 180 astronomical units.